Derivation of the Bogoliubov Time Evolution for a Large Volume Mean-field Limit: Derivation of the Hartree equation

-\begin{notation} Throughout the paper hats $\;\widehat{\cdot}\;$ shall only be used in the sense of Definition \ref{defprob}.
+\begin{notation} It should always be clear form the context when hats $\;\widehat{\cdot}\;$ are used in the sense of Definition \ref{defprob} or when they denote Fourier transform.
 The letter $n$ shall always be used for the function $n(k) = k/N$. \end{notation} With Definition~\ref{defproa} and Definition~\ref{defprob} we arrive directly at the following lemma based on combinatorics of the $p_j^\phi$ and $q_j^\phi$.
-The lemma was already proved, e.g., in \cite{pickl:2010hartree}, and we repeat a proof here for the convenience of the reader.
+The lemma was already proved (with (c) slightly different), e.g., in \cite{pickl:2010hartree}, and we repeat a proof here for the convenience of the reader.